 Selection wholly or partially completed in the PP: the selection values (i.e. the selection values adopted in the PP or the remaining selection values available for the ST) are indicated with underlined text

-e.g. “[selection: disclosure, modification, loss of use]” in [CC2] or an ECD might become “disclosure” (completion) or “[selection: disclosure, modification]” (partial completion) in the PP;
+e.g. ‘[selection: disclosure, modification, loss of use]’ in [CC2] or an ECD might become ‘disclosure’ (completion) or ‘[selection: disclosure, modification]’ (partial completion) in the PP;

 Assignment wholly or partially completed in the PP: indicated with italicized text;